-A DEXA scan usually assesses or measures bone density.
+A DEXA scan usually helps a doctor assess bone density.
 It may also have uses in determining body composition, such as the percentage of lean muscle and fat.

-The dual-energy X-ray absorptiometry (DEXA) scan uses two low-energy X-ray beams, which doctors direct toward the bones.
-Using dual energy levels separates the images into two components, including soft tissue and bone.
+The dual-energy X-ray absorptiometry (DEXA) scan uses two low-energy X-ray beams.
+This allows the image to show both soft tissue and bone.

-When determining whether a person has low bone density or whether the condition is getting worse, a DEXA scan tends to be more accurate than a typical X-ray because it can detect even small changes in bone loss.
+When doctors need to tell whether a person has low bone density, or whether the condition is worsening, a DEXA scan tends to be more accurate than a typical X-ray because it can detect even small changes in bone loss.

-Doctors also consider it more reliable than other methods of calculating body fat percentage, including underwater weighing.
+Doctors may also consider DEXA scans more reliable than other methods of calculating body fat percentage, including underwater weighing.

-When assessing body composition, the results may also help determine a person’s level of visceral fat, which the body stores around certain internal organs.
+The results can also help determine the amount of visceral fat, which the body stores around certain internal organs.

 Before the scan

-An X-ray technician will perform the scan on an outpatient basis.
-People who are having the scan will change into a hospital gown and remove any metal objects they are wearing, such as jewelry and eyeglasses.
+An X-ray technician performs the scan on an outpatient basis.
+A person may need to change into a hospital gown and remove any metal objects that they are wearing, such as jewelry and eyeglasses.

-At the start of the scan, the person receiving the test lies on their back on the exam table.
-The technician will place an imaging device above them and an X-ray generator below them.
+At the start of the scan, the person lies on their back on the exam table.
+The technician places the imaging device above them and the X-ray generator below them.

 During the scan

-When also measuring body composition, the entire body undergoes scanning.
-This measures skinfold thickness at specific sites on the body.
-Using an equation, it is possible to put the measurements together to determine a body fat percentage.
+When the purpose is to measure body composition, the machine scans the entire body to check skinfold thickness at specific sites.
+Using an equation, it is possible to use these measurements to calculate body fat percentage.

 Safety and precautions

-The DEXA scan is safe for most people.
+The DEXA scan is generally safe for most people.
 However, because it uses X-ray energy, there is exposure to radiation.
-People who are pregnant should talk with their doctor, who may advise them not to have the test.
+As such, it is not advisable for pregnant people.
+Anyone who is or may be pregnant should discuss other options with their doctor.

-The results of a DEXA scan for bone density use a system called a T-score.
-The T-score involves comparing a person’s scan with the bone density of a healthy young adult of the same sex.
+The results of a DEXA scan for bone density involve a T-score.
+Calculating this involves comparing a person’s scan with the bone density of a healthy young adult of the same sex.